NeginBabaiha/NN-RNALoc/README.md

 # NN-RNALoc: a neural network based model to predict the cellular location of mRNA

 NN-RNALoc is a machine-learning based model to predict the sub-cellular location of mRNAs which is evaluated on two following datasets: Cefra-seq and RNALocate.
-NN-RNALoc, a neural network-based predictive tool employs the features extracted from mRNA sequences along with the information gathered from their.
+NN-RNALoc, a neural network-based predictive tool employs the features extracted from mRNA sequences along with the information gathered from their sequences.

 ## Dependency